British officers | home

 Inspector-General of Prisons, Madras

 Did his medicine in Edinburgh, practised in Bolton, and returned to India with his Scottish wife Rena, to join the Indian Medical Service.
-In 1930, the IMS was abolished and its members were given the option of joining the defense services or one of the quasi-military services.
+In 1930, the IMS was abolished and its members were given the option of joining the defence services or one of the quasi-military services.
 Gurdial Singh chose the Prisons Service.
 With the IMS he had served several years in northwest India.
 The Prisons Department posted him to the South - and, in time, Rena and he preferred it here.
 When Gurdial Singh retired, he was Inspector General of Prisons, Madras.

 Gill,